Muguruza beats Kontaveit to reach semifinals at WTA Finals

 - Oops!Something went wrong.Please try again later.

-GUADALAJARA, Mexico (AP) — Garbiñe Muguruza ended Anett Kontaveit´s 12-match winning streak with a 6-4, 6-4 victory Sunday that propelled her into the semifinals at the WTA Finals.
+GUADALAJARA, Mexico — Garbine Muguruza ended Anett Kontaveit’s 12-match winning streak with a 6-4, 6-4 victory Sunday that propelled her into the semifinals at the WTA Finals.

 Muguruza, who will be playing in her first semifinals of this tournament since 2015, needed the win to advance to the semifinals at the expense of Wimbledon finalist Karolina Pliskova.
 Kontaveit was already assured of a spot in the semis before her last group-stage match.